jamesshore/ergotest/docs/automation_api.md

 * import { TestOptions } from "ergotest/test_api.js"

 You can configure test runs with this interface.
 Provide an object with these optional parameters:

+* **setupModulePaths?: string[]**
+  * Setup modules to load and run prior to the tests.
+Must be absolute paths.
+  * Can be used to define _beforeXxx_ and _afterXxx_ functions that apply to all tests globally.
+(E.g., _beforeAll()_ runs once before all tests, _beforeEach()_ runs repeatedly before each individual test, and so forth.)
+  * Cannot be used to define suites or tests with _describe()_ or _it()_.
+  * Guaranteed to be imported and run in the order provided.
+If any import fails, the rest of the setup modules will not be imported.
+The test modules will still be imported, but the tests will all be skipped.

 * **config?: Record<string, unknown>**
   * Configuration information accessible to your tests at run time.
 Retrieve the values by calling [getConfig()](test_api.md#getconfig) in your tests.